jeymo092/Web-Penetration-testing-/README.md

 # Web Application Penetration Test Report

 ## Overview
-This repository contains the findings and report for a penetration test conducted on the METASPLOITABLE 2web application.
+This repository contains the findings and report for a penetration test conducted on the METASPLOITABLE 2 web application.
 The purpose of this penetration test was to identify and address security vulnerabilities to enhance the overall security posture of the application.

 ## Scope
 The penetration test focused on the [Web Application Name] version [Version Number].
 The testing covered the following areas: